 CDWR has been releasing various estimates of the long-term reliability and delivery capability ("deliverability") of the SWP since 2014.
-The 2013 SWP Final Reliability Report, dated December 2014, estimated the long-term reliability of SWP supplies at 58% of maximum Table A Amounts, projected through the year 2033.
+The 2013 SWP Final Reliability Report, dated December 2014, estimated the long-term reliability of SWP supplies at 58% of maximum Table A quantities, projected through the year 2033.

-CDWR issued Delivery Capability reports in 2015, 2017, and 2019, all of which used an 82-year hydrologic record (1922 through 2003) for computer model simulations of potential hydrologic conditions (runoff and precipitation patterns) for long-term average delivery, and deliveries during typical wet years and typical dry years.
+CDWR issued Delivery Capability reports in 2015, 2017, 2019, and 2021.
+The first three of which used an 82-year hydrologic record (1922 through 2003) for computer model simulations of potential hydrologic conditions (runoff and precipitation patterns) for long-term average delivery, and deliveries during typical wet years and typical dry years.
+The 2021 Report used a 93-year hydrologic record (1922-2015).
 Each successive report updated conditions of land use, upstream flow regulations, and sea levels characteristics to the current year.
 Based on these reports, the long-term SWP reliability figure of 58% continued to be used in these Engineer's Reports through 2017/2018; a 62% long-term average deliverability figure was used in the 2018/2019 and 2019/2020 Engineer's Reports; and a 58% long-term average deliverability figure was used in the 2020/2021 Engineer's Report.

-The 2022 Indio Subbasin Water Management Plan Update: Alternative Plan (December 2021) and the 2021 Mission Creek Alternative Plan Update recognize the results of the final 2019 Delivery Capability Report, but also take into account the significant reduction in reliability associated with climate change and Delta export litigation; and, rather than using the 58% long-term average deliverability figure set forth therein, instead assumes 45% State Water Project reliability through the planning horizon.
+The Indio SGMA Alternative Plan and the Mission Creek SGMA Alternative Plan recognize the results of the final 2019 Delivery Capability Report, but also take into account the significant reduction in reliability associated with climate change and Delta export litigation; and, rather than using the 58% long-term average deliverability figure set forth therein, instead assumes 45% State Water Project reliability through the planning horizon.
 Said 45% long-term average reliability figure is used in this Engineer's Report.